A1C and eAG

 What’s your number?

-The American Diabetes Association suggests an A1C of 7% for nonpregnant adults, which is an eAG of 154 mg/dl, but more or less stringent glycemic goals may be appropriate for each individual.
+The American Diabetes Association suggests an A1C of 7 percent for nonpregnant adults, which is an eAG of 154 mg/dl, but more or less stringent glycemic goals may be appropriate for each individual.

 Your A1C target is your own